-For more information and a list of available commands and options, see the host man page.
+For more information and a list of available commands and options, see host - DNS lookup utility.

 nslookup

 nslookup has two modes: interactive and non-interactive.
 Interactive mode allows the user to query name servers for information about various hosts and domains, or to print a list of hosts in a domain.
 Non-interactive mode is used to print just the name and requested information for a host or domain.